barchart/alerting-service-public/docs/content/sdk/lib-adapters.md

 * * *

-### Callbacks.AlertCreatedCallback :id=Callbacks.AlertCreatedCallback
+### Callbacks.AlertCreatedCallback :id=callbacksalertcreatedcallback
->The function signature for a callback which notifies the [AlertManager](/content/sdk/lib?id=undefined) after a new alert has been created.
+>The function signature for a callback which notifies the [AlertManager](/content/sdk/lib?id=alertmanager) after a new alert has been created.

 **Kind**: static typedef of <code>Callbacks</code>